|Me on my family estate (he lied, shamelessly) around 1988 or '89|

 Sliding down slippery slopes on sledges my father had built was an-

-other boyhood joy, with the spray from the snow splattering our faces
+other boyhood joy, with the spray from the snow splattering my face

-until my early twenties, when it mysteriously disappeared before I had a
+up 'til my early twenties, when it mysteriously disappeared ere I had a

 chance to protest.
 My father probably used the wood for something,